-Verissimus: The Stoic Philosophy of Marcus Aurelius is a forthcoming graphic novel from author Donald Robertson, with stunning artwork from award-winning illustrator Zé Nuno Fraga, due for publication by St. Martin’s Press.
+Verissimus: The Stoic Philosophy of Marcus Aurelius is a new graphic novel from author Donald Robertson, with stunning artwork from award-winning illustrator Zé Nuno Fraga, published by St. Martin’s Press.
 It tells the story of Marcus Aurelius, based on the surviving Roman histories, and interweaves Stoic philosophy from his personal notes The Meditations.

 Verissimus was number one Hot New Release in Amazon’s Greek and Roman Philosophy and was chosen as as an Amazon Editor’s Best History Book.
 The hardback and ebook editions are now available from all good bookstores (ISBN: 1250270952).
 Check out these reviews from our readers.